retorquere/pimsync/docs/source/intro.rst

    quirks properly.
 See also `the robustness principle
    <https://en.wikipedia.org/wiki/Robustness_principle>`_

+   Conversely, if pimsync refused to operate on an invalid event on your server, you wouldn't have a way of fetching this event in order to review it or fix it.

 Use standards protocols, formats and conventions whenever possible.
    Calendar components are stored using `the iCalendar format`_.
 Contacts are stored using `the vCard format`_.
-CalDAV and CardDAV are well established protocols which many implementations (including ones which anyone can self-host) and service providers.
+CalDAV and CardDAV are well established protocols with many implementations available (including ones which anyone can self-host) and service providers.

 .. _the iCalendar format: https://www.rfc-editor.org/rfc/rfc5545
 .. _the vCard format: https://www.rfc-editor.org/rfc/rfc6350